sarahkfriday/risc-website-astrogon/README.md

 ---
 Content
 ```
-If you need to see what frontmatter expects as input, you can look at the ```config.ts``` file and find the relevant collection definition.
+If you need to see what the frontmatter expects as input, you can look at the ```config.ts``` file and find the relevant collection definition.
 For instance, if you put the wrong type you may get an error that looks like this:

 ```bash
 14:24:41 [ERROR] [InvalidContentEntryDataError] people → phd/janedoe data does not match collection schema.